2024 Field Trips, Workshops and Keynote/Dinners Schedule

 Black Skimmers and mega-rarity Large-billed Tern (upper right) at T.M.
 Goodwin.
 Photo: Alan Shapiro

-Thursday Trip 5.
+Thursday 7.
 T.M.
 Goodwin Waterfowl Management Area, near Fellsmere – Mostly driving, some walking.
 T.M.
-Goodwin Waterfowl Management Area, 3200 T. M. Goodwin Rd., Fellsmere, 32948. $55, bring your own lunch.
-Leaders: David Simpson (Birding with David Simpson), Susan Thome-Barrett (Orange Audubon Society) and Lorri Lilja (Orange Audubon Society).
+Goodwin Waterfowl Management Area, 3200 T. M. Goodwin Rd., Fellsmere, 32948. $65, bring your own lunch.
+Leaders: David Simpson (Birding with David Simpson) and Lorri Lilja (Orange Audubon Society).
 8:30 a.m. – 2:30 pm.
 Maximum participants: 16.
 Note: This location is about 2 hours from Apopka, so leave enough time.
-Restrooms are not available at this location.
+Also note that restrooms are not available at this location, make a stop before arriving.
 In this trip, we will drive our own vehicles (or carpool) exploring the T.M.
 Goodwin Unit on the east side of the St. Johns River in southern Brevard County.
 Trip leader David Simpson lives nearby and birds the area regularly.
 Waterfowl and migratory bird populations are at a peak at this time of the year.
 Possible sightings include Roseate Spoonbill, White and Glossy Ibis, Black-bellied Whistling-Duck, Wood Duck and Mottled Duck, seen throughout the year, plus overwintering ducks like Blue-winged Teal, Ring-necked Duck, Northern Shoveler and less common Ruddy Duck, Northern Pintail, American Wigeon, Green- winged Teal, Canvasback, Redhead and Lesser Scaup.
 We will see Common Gallinule, Purple Gallinule, American Coot and Pied-billed Grebe, along with Limpkin, American Bittern, Black-crowned Night-Heron and other wading birds on this morning trip.
 We may also turn up a Horned Grebe or Common Loon.

 Gray-headed Swamphen on the Lake Apopka Wildlife Drive.
 Photo: Delsy Rodriguez

-Thursday Trip 6.
+Thursday 8.
 Afternoon on the Drive – Mostly driving, some walking.

-Lake Apopka Wildlife Drive, 2850 Lust Rd, Apopka, FL 32703. $40.
-Leaders: Alex Lamoreaux (Wildside Nature Tours) and Mary Soule (Orange Audubon Society).
+Lake Apopka Wildlife Drive, 2850 Lust Rd, Apopka, FL 32703. $45.
+Leaders: Bill Asteriades, Kathy RIgling and Mary Soule (Orange Audubon Society).
 1:00 p.m. – 4:00 p.m.
 Maximum participants: 16.
 We will traverse the canals, wetlands and shore of Lake Apopka in a rare opportunity to visit this birding hotspot on a day it is not open to the public.
-Possible sightings: See Trip 13.
+Possible sightings: See Fri 3.

 Dora Canal Boat Trip, 2022 NORTH SHORE BIRDING FESTIVAL.
 Photo: Alan Shapiro

-Thursday Trip 7.
-Dora Canal Birding Boat Photography Trip – Boating.
+Thursday 9.
+Dora Canal (Sunset with the Birds) Boat Photography Trip – Boating.

 Important note: Leave plenty of time to find parking in crowded Mt.
-Dora which has lots of holiday shoppers and diners.
-Leaders: Lee Ann Posavad (Orange Audubon Society) and Brian Miller (Orange Audubon Society).
+Dora which has lots of holiday shoppers.
+Leader: TBA.
 4:00 p.m.‒6:00 p.m.
 Maximum participants: 16.
 Travel with Captain Scott in his 38-foot pontoon boat across Lake Dora into the Dora Canal and back, with your trip leaders sharing bird identifications and photo tips.
 Possible sightings include overwintering Ruddy Ducks, Wood Ducks, Bald Eagles, Ospreys and Great Blue Herons, Limpkins, other wading birds, and wintering songbirds.
-This trip is led by two photographers, and focus is photography.
+This trip is led by a photographer and focus is photography.
 Reminder: Allow time to locate parking in Mount Dora.
 Enjoy dinner in town afterwards.

-Thursday Trip 7a.
-Dora Canal Birding Boat Photography Trip – Boating.
+Thursday 10.
+Dora Canal (Sunset with The Birds) Boat Photography Trip – Boating.

 Important note: Leave plenty of time to find parking in crowded Mt.
-Dora which has lots of holiday shoppers and diners.
-Leaders: Brian Miller (Orange Audubon Society) and Eric Moore (Orange Audubon Society).
+Dora which has lots of holiday shoppers.
+Leader: Lee Ann Posavad (Orange Audubon Society).
 4:00 p.m.‒6:00 p.m.
 Maximum participants: 16.
-See Trip 7 for details.
+See Trip 9 for details.
 This trip added due to popular demand.
 Photo-oriented.

 Black Rail trip at 2021 NORTH SHORE BIRDING FESTIVAL.
 Photo: Pam Ford

-Thursday Trip 8.
+Thursday 11.
 Black Rail Quest at St. Johns National Wildlife Refuge Walking (1/2 mile round trip, possibly wet to muddy conditions on a vegetated path.
 Flashlights or headlamps recommended).
 St. Johns National Wildlife Refuge, SR 50 west of Titusville.
-(GPS: 28°33'3.40"N, 80°53'20.11"W). $40.
-Leaders: Mike Legare (U.S. Fish & Wildlife Service), Craig Watson (U.S. Fish & Wildlife Service) and Chris Newton (Orange Audubon Society).
+(GPS: 28°33'3.40"N, 80°53'20.11"W). $55.
+Leaders: Mike Legare (U.S. Fish & Wildlife Service) and Craig Watson (Carolina Bird Club).
 4:30 p.m.‒6:30 p.m.
-Maximum participants: 20.
-Note: Involves walking through tall grass/uneven surfaces, wet areas.
-Also requires good hearing as the rails will likely only be heard, not seen.
+Maximum participants: 16.
+Note: This trip involves walking through tall grass/uneven surfaces, wet areas.
+Also requires good hearing since the secretive Black Rails will likely only be heard, not seen.
 The Eastern Black Rail has been recently listed as a Threatened Species under the Endangered Species Act.
 It appears to be a species affected by climate change and coastal development.
 The St. Johns National Wildlife Refuge is a little-known refuge, not open to the public.
 Comprising over 6,000 acres, it was established in 1971 to protect the now extinct Dusky Seaside Sparrow.
 Mike Legare, refuge biologist, will lead our group through pristine salt marsh where secretive marsh birds survive.
-At various stops, he will talk about Black Rails, their secretive habits, salt marsh habitat and the research he conducts on these elusive marsh birds.
+At various stops, he will talk about Black Rails, their elusive habits, salt marsh habitat and the research he conducts on these birds.
 These marshes west and northwest of Titusville are the only marshes along the St. Johns River where Black Rails are found.
-Saline water seeps to the surface from a layer of salty water that lies above the Florida aquifer in this area, creating marine type habitats in the midst of a huge freshwater floodplain.
+Saline water seeps to the surface from a layer of salty water that lies above the Floridan aquifer in this area, creating marine type habitats in the midst of a huge freshwater floodplain.
 These biological islands are home to the same vegetation that you will find in the salt marshes of the Merritt Island National Wildlife Refuge.
 As the sun sets, Mike will stop at different places and play tapes to entice Black Rails to call.
-Possible sightings: Least Bittern, King Rail, Virginia Rail, and Sora, herons, egrets, night-herons, Marsh and Sedge Wrens.
+Possible sightings: Bitterns, King Rail, Virginia Rail, and Sora, herons, egrets, night-herons, Marsh and Sedge Wrens.
 This is a birding by ear trip, as the chances of sighting the secretive Black Rail are low.
-Also walking through the saltmarsh is somewhat strenuous and there may be biting insects.
+Note that walking through the saltmarsh is strenuous and there may also be biting insects.

 Red-cockaded Woodpecker at Hal Scott Regional Preserve and Park.
 Photo: Mary Keim

-Friday Trip 10.
+Friday 1.
 Hal Scott: Red-cockaded Woodpeckers – Mostly driving, some walking.

 Hal Scott Regional Preserve and Park, 4500 Dallas Blvd, Orlando, FL 32833.
-The actual entrance is located at: https://goo.gl/maps/a7LNonHEP729WuWt5. $40, bring your own lunch.
+The actual entrance is located at: https://goo.gl/maps/a7LNonHEP729WuWt5. $50, bring your own lunch.
 Leaders: Graham Williams (St. Johns River Water Management District), Katrina Noland (St. Johns River Water Management District) and Lorri Lilja (Orange Audubon Society).
 5:30 a.m.‒10:30 a.m.
 Maximum participants: 15.
 The vast expanse of pine flatwoods and open prairies of Hal Scott Preserve straddles the Econlockhatchee River in eastern Orange County, protecting the resources of this beautiful river.
 This eco-buggy trip will be led by St. Johns River Water Management District biologists and may include sightings of alligators, deer, gopher tortoises, otters and bobcats.
 The trip starts at 5:30 a.m. to give us the best chance to see Red-cockaded Woodpeckers (RCWs) as the birds awaken from their roosts.
 Then we will explore the pine flatwoods and Econlockhatchee River swamp for other resident and overwintering species.
-Sightings may include Red-headed, Hairy and Pileated Woodpecker, Brown-headed Nuthatch, Bachman’s Sparrow, Eastern Bluebird, Hermit Thrush, Orange-crowned Warbler, Sedge and Marsh Wren, Whip-poor-will, Wood Duck, Wild Turkey, King Rail, Cooper’s and Sharp-shinned Hawk, Sandhill Crane, Bald Eagle and Barred Owl.
+Sightings, in addition to our target Red-cockaded Woodpeckers, may include Red-headed, Hairy, Downy and Pileated Woodpeckers as well as Yellow-bellied Sapsucker and possibly Northern Flicker, Brown-headed Nuthatch, Bachman’s Sparrow, Eastern Bluebird, Hermit Thrush, Orange-crowned Warbler, Sedge and Marsh Wren, Whip-poor-will, Wood Duck, Wild Turkey, King Rail, Cooper’s and Sharp-shinned Hawk, Sandhill Crane, Bald Eagle and Barred Owl.
 For information about the preserve, see https://www.sjrwmd.com/lands/recreation/hal-scott/

 Spartina marsh at Tosohatchee.
 Photo: Mary Keim

-Friday Trip 12.
+Friday 2.
 Tosohatchee Wildlife Management Area Mostly driving, some walking.

-Tosohatchee Wildlife Management Area, 3365 Taylor Creek Road, Christmas, FL 32709. $40, bring your own lunch.
-Leaders: Bert Alm (Space Coast Audubon Society), Lynn Proenza (Florida Fish and Wildlife Conservation Commission) and and Casey Dorsch (Florida Fish and Wildlife Conservation Commission).
+Tosohatchee Wildlife Management Area, 3365 Taylor Creek Road, Christmas, FL 32709. $50, bring your own lunch.
+Leaders: David Simpson (Birding with David Simpson), Lynn Proenza (Florida Fish and Wildlife Conservation Commission) and and Casey Dorsch (Florida Fish and Wildlife Conservation Commission).
 6:30 a.m.‒11:30 a.m.
 Maximum participants: 15.

 Tosohatchee Wildlife Management Area is a 28,000 acre state property east of Orlando south of SR 50.
 Florida Fish and Wildlife Conservation Commission biologists will take us on a trailer ride to some of the most wildlife-rich areas of the preserve.
 Tosohatchee is a mosaic of marshes, swamps, pine flatwoods and hammocks shaped by alternating cycles of fire and flood.
 It provides habitat for wading birds, marsh birds, waterfowl, raptors and pineland specialties.